Soli Deo gloria

 Snotlout stroked his chin and then slowly nodded his head.
 "Let's do that."

-"We're living proof that people, fun fact, Sis, do actually trudge," Tuffnut replied.
-His retort that was dripping with sarcasm would have usually earned him a punch to the head, but do to their fatigue, Ruffnut merely hit him with the side of her head.
+"We're living proof that people, fun fact, sis, do actually trudge," Tuffnut replied.
+His retort that dripped with sarcasm would've usually earned him a punch to the head, but due to their fatigue, Ruffnut merely hit him with the side of her head.

 "CLAP YOUR MOUTH CLOSE AND DO NOT UTTER ANOTHER WORD!"

 "WOULD YOU PLEASE SPEAK REGULAR LANGUAGE LIKE THE REST OF US?"

 Tuffnut and Ruffnut had taken a brief break at a rock, and now they looked at each and smiled.
 Ruffnut cupped her hands around her mouth and called after them, "Hey, if there's any name calling, it'll be coming from a Thorston!"

 "What did you just call my sister, Toothache?!"
 Tuffnut yelled at Snotlout.